NOW HIRING--Program Associate

 Fractured Atlas is seeking a full-time Program Associate.
-This position will provide administrative support for all of our core programs and services and for the organization overall.
-It is an entry-level position and involves a great deal of front-line customer service.
-We have over 25,000 artists nationally in our membership who come to us daily for guidance, assistance and support.
+This position will provide administrative support for our core member programs and services.
+It is an entry-level position that involves a great deal of front-line customer service.
+We have over 30,000 artists in our membership nationwide who come to us daily for guidance, assistance and support.

-The successful candidate will be incredibly personable, have a cheerful disposition and a sense of humor, and possess an incredible amount of patience, particularly as it relates to explaining the same information multiple times.
-Additionally, the candidate will be able to operate and respond in a rapid-fire environment while still remaining calm, clear and collected.
+The successful candidate will be incredibly personable, have a cheerful disposition and a sense of humor, and possess an incredible amount of patience, particularly as it relates to explaining the same information multiple times a day.
+Additionally, the candidate will be able to operate and respond in a rapid-fire environment while remaining calm, clear and collected.

 - Front-line customer service for all of our core member programs.

 - Membership support: process dues payments, assist with membership changes and terminations, maintain member database, organize and maintain member files.

 - Fiscal sponsorship program support: educate members about fundraising in the arts, process donations and fund release checks, review solicitation materials, process member Materials for the Arts and Costume Collection applications.

 - Insurance program support: educate members about insurance in general and our plans specifically, assist members with applications and obtaining quotes, policies or certificates, process payments, renewals, terminations, and claims.

 - Professional Development program support: assist members with online courses and international artist visas.